odinuv/web/articles/sql-aggregation/index.md

 In the [previous article](/articles/sql-join/) I have described how tables are joined together in SQL.
 In this article I will get into more advanced SQL stuff.
 In SQL, there are many ways how one problem can be solved.
-In procedural languages (like PHP), there also many ways how the same procedure can be written.
+In procedural languages (like PHP), there are also many ways how the same procedure can be written.
 But these are mostly cosmetic changes, which do not lead to a completely different code.
 Because SQL is declarative language, there are many *conceptually different* ways how a task can be described.
 And each of these ways may or may not lead to